PengfeiZheng-721/RLAIF-V/README.md

 If you can access huggingface dataset, you can skip this step, we will automatically download the [RLAIF-V Dataset](https://huggingface.co/datasets/openbmb/RLAIF-V-Dataset).

-If you already downloaded the dataset, you can replace 'openbmb/RLAIF-V-Dataset' to your dataset path [here](muffin/data/datasets.py#L38) at Line 38.
+If you already downloaded the dataset, you can replace `openbmb/RLAIF-V-Dataset` with your local dataset path in `muffin/data/datasets.py`.
+If you have your own jsonl preference data, pass the file path to `--jsonl_file` when running the training script.
+Log probabilities will be computed automatically.

 2. Training